Beautiful Monsters: Befriending Our Feeling World

 We need humor.
 If you don’t know humor, just smile.

-We call it silly smart smile.
-Little silly.
-You lost childhood silly things — now bring it back as method.
+We call it a silly smart smile.
+You lost childhood silly things — now bring it back as a method.
 Looks silly, but it is smart.
-Smile breathing in.
-Smile breathing out.
-No reason.

-If someone asks, “Why you are smiling?”
+If someone asks, “Why are you smiling?”
 You say: “I don’t know.”
 And then you smile again.

 Handshake practice.
 Come down into feeling.
 Connect with essence love.
 Befriend the beautiful monsters.
 Let them show their beautiful side.

 And please: bring this healthy flu virus to the world — contagious kindness, contagious okayness.
-Then people eat less junk inside and outside.
+Then people will eat less junk inside and outside.

 Thank you.

-The above article is a partial transcript from the Befriending Your Beautiful Monsters: A Guide to Emotional Well-Being event on February 7, 2026, part of Tergar International’s Vajrayana Online programming.
+The above article is a partial transcript from the webinar “Befriending Your Beautiful Monsters: A Guide to Emotional Well-Being,” on February 7, 2026, as part of Tergar International’s Vajrayana Online.

 February 2026

 For over three decades, Tsoknyi Rinpoche has been teaching students worldwide about the innermost nature of mind in the Tibetan Buddhist tradition and more recently, how to be a healthy human being with his course, Fully Being.
-Born into a family respected for its spiritual accomplishments — he is the son of Tulku Urgyen Rinpoche and brother of Mingyur Rinpoche — he was identified while still a small child as the third Tsoknyi Rinpoche and given the special education and upbringing of a tulku, or reincarnate lama.
+Born into a family respected for its spiritual accomplishments — he is the son of Tulku Urgyen Rinpoche and brother of Mingyur Rinpoche he was identified while still a small child as the third Tsoknyi Rinpoche and given the special education and upbringing of a tulku, or reincarnate lama.
 His teachers include some of the most renowned masters of Tibet.
 Widely recognized as an outstanding meditation teacher, he is the author of many books: Open Heart Open Mind, Carefree Dignity, Fearless Simplicity, Why We Meditate, Ground Path Fruition, How Mindfulness Works and Solid Ground.

 Learn meditation under the skillful guidance of world-renowned teacher Yongey Mingyur Rinpoche at your own pace.